-- Assessments both before and after interventions take place to accurately and effectively monitor the impact. - The SEND Governor, Stig Lincoln-Ohrstrand, meets with the Inclusion Leader regularly to monitor the impact and effectiveness of interventions in place. - Annual School performance information is used which compares our school's performance with schools locally and nationally. - Regular internal school performance data reports are shared with the governing body so that governors can evaluate the effectiveness and impact of provision for SEND and make informed decisions about the allocation of funding.
+- Assessments both before and after interventions take place to accurately and effectively monitor the impact. - The SEND Governor, Stig Lincoln-Ohrstrand, meets the SENDCO regularly to monitor the impact and effectiveness of interventions in place. - Annual school performance information is used which compares our school's performance with schools locally and nationally. - Regular internal school performance data reports are shared with the governing body so that governors can evaluate the effectiveness and impact of provision for SEND and make informed decisions about the allocation of funding.